dotnet/designs/accepted/2019/targeting-packs-and-runtime-packs.md

 1. Summarize the new approach of FrameworkReferences, targeting packs and runtime packs
 2. Establish details such as package naming, layout and versioning

-Implementation progress is tracked by https://github.com/dotnet/cli/issues/10048, with [ZenHub](https://www.zenhub.com) required to see the child issue links.

 # Historical approaches